epfl-lara/stainless/core/src/sphinx/intro.rst

 Software Verification
 ---------------------

-The Stainless program verifier collects a list of top level functions, and verifies the *validity* of their *contracts*.
-Essentially, for each function, it will (try to) prove that the postcondition always hold, assuming a given precondition does hold.
+The Stainless program verifier collects a list of top-level functions, and verifies the *validity* of their *contracts*.
+Essentially, for each function, it will (try to) prove that the postcondition always holds, assuming a given precondition does hold.
 A simple example:

 .. code-block:: scala